Henry M. Leland

-Henry Martyn Leland (February 16, 1843 – March 26, 1932) was an American machinist, inventor, engineer and automotive entrepreneur.
+Henry Martyn Leland (February 16, 1843 – March 26, 1932) was an American machinist, inventor, engineer, and automotive entrepreneur.
 He founded the two premier American luxury automotive marques, Cadillac and Lincoln.

 Early years

-Henry M. Leland was born to Leander and Zilpha, the youngest of 8, in Vermont in 1843.
+Henry M. Leland was born to Leander and Zilpha Leland, the youngest of 8, in Vermont in 1843.
 Sources differ on the town of his birth (Danville versus Barton); he grew up in Barton.
 He learned engineering and precision machining in the Brown & Sharpe plant at Providence, Rhode Island.
 He subsequently worked in the firearms industry, including at Colt.
 These experiences in toolmaking, metrology, and manufacturing steeped him in the 19th-century zeitgeist of interchangeability.

 He applied this expertise to the nascent motor industry as early as 1870 as a principal in the machine shop Leland & Faulconer, and later was a supplier of engines to Ransom E. Olds's Olds Motor Vehicle Company, later to be known as Oldsmobile.
 He also invented the electric barber clippers, and for a short time produced a unique toy train, the Leland-Detroit Monorail.

 Cadillac

 Leland created the Cadillac automobile, later bought out by General Motors.
 In 1902, William Murphy and his partners at the Henry Ford Company hired Leland to appraise the company's factory and tooling prior to liquidation.
 Leland completed the appraisal, but he advised Murphy and his partners that they were making a mistake to liquidate, and suggested they instead reorganize, building a new car powered by a single-cylinder engine Leland had originally developed for Oldsmobile.
 The directors lost no time in renaming the company Cadillac.
 At Cadillac, Leland applied many modern manufacturing principles to the fledgling automotive industry, including the use of interchangeable parts.
 Alfred P. Sloan, longtime president and chair of General Motors, considered Leland to be "one of those mainly responsible for bringing the technique of interchangeable parts into automobile manufacturing."

-The Cadillac won the Dewar Trophy for 1908.
+The Cadillac won the Dewar Trophy for 1908, which was actually presented in 1909.

 Leland sold Cadillac to General Motors on July 29, 1909, for $4.5 million, but remained as an executive until 1917.
 With Charles Kettering, he developed a self-starter for the Cadillac, which won its second Dewar Trophy in 1913 as a result.
-He prodded Kettering to design a workable electric starter after a Cadillac engineer was hit in the head and killed by a starting crank when the engine backfired.
+He prodded Kettering to design a workable electric starter after Byron Carter, a Cadillac engineer, was hit in the head by a starting crank when the engine backfired which later resulted in death.

 He left General Motors in a dispute with company founder William C. Durant over producing materiel during World War I. Cadillac had been asked to build Liberty aircraft engines but Durant was a pacifist.